-I’ve divided up 16 questions into two categories – questions to learn more about your customers and questions to learn more about their perceptions of you.
+I’ve divided up 16 customer questions into two categories – questions to learn more about your customers and questions to learn more about their perceptions of you.

 8 questions to learn more about your customers: